The best free audio editor

 3. Free MP3 Cutter and Editor

-If you don't want advanced functions, this little tool is just what you need
+If you don't want advanced functions, this little audio editor is just what you need

 Free MP3 Cutter and Editor is a simple program designed with a very specific type of audio editing in mind.
 Audacity would be a better choice if you want fine control of your tracks, but if you're looking for nothing more than a quick and dirty program for trimming the fat from your MP3s, this is perfect.